 The Big Relaunch

-But Slice-lovers, it’s time to rejoice—for Slice is making a comeback as a 100% fruit-juice-sweetened soft drink, thanks to Mark Thomann, a Chicago entrepreneur, who possesses what the Chicago Tribune describes as a “knack for reclaiming old brands.”
-This time, Slice will be getting a bit of a makeover: it will be sweetened exclusively with fruit juice and overall lower in sugar and calories than other soft drinks.
-The entrepreneur hopes to position the beverage as something between soda and sparkling water (perfect for folks who can’t quite get into LaCroix).
+But Slice-lovers, it’s time to rejoice—for Slice is making a comeback as a 100% fruit-juice-sweetened beverage, thanks to Mark Thomann, a Chicago entrepreneur, who possesses what the Chicago Tribune describes as a “knack for reclaiming old brands.”
+This time, Slice got a bit of a makeover, according to DrinkaSlice’s website—it’s technically a sparkling water and sweetened exclusively with fruit juice and overall lower in sugar and calories than soft drinks.
+It’s the perfect taste of nostalgia for folks who can’t quite get into the millennial LaCroix.